streadway/statsy/README.md

     client.measure("acme.backend-runtime", response.headers["X-Runtime"].to_i)

-Bonus: Batch up many things into a smaller packets
+Bonus points: Batch up many things into a smaller packets like in a shell script

     loop do
       batch_lines = 1000
       client.batch do |batch|
-        $stdin.each do |line|
+        $stdin.each do |log_line|
-          metric, timing = parse(line) # <- you made that
+          metric, timing = parse(log_line) # <- you made that
           client.measure metric, timing
           break if (batch_lines -= 1) <= 0
         end
       end
     end

 These stats end up in your graphite interface under the top level keys.
-Look for them there:
+Look for them in this folders:

-    stats
+    stats_counts
     stats/timings
-    stats_counts
+    stats

+Fork it out of love.
 Enjoy.

 [cal]:http://code.flickr.com/blog/2008/10/27/counting-timing/
 [etsy]:http://codeascraft.etsy.com/2011/02/15/measure-anything-measure-everything/